 How to Teach Your Dog to Catch

 Trying to teach your dog how to catch?
-Wondering why your dog just doesn’t ‘get it?’
+Wondering why your dog just doesn’t get it?
+You’re not alone.

 In this article I’ll show you how to teach your dog to catch with a few simple tips.